felixUOB/AI-Enhanced_Waste_Collection_2024/projectProposal.md

 ## Preparatory Route Planning and Variables

-In this section we are of the understanding that you would like a personalised route per collection truck for a certain area that is realtime and updates as circumstances change which takes into account Behavioural Patterns, Load Capacity and Environmental Impacts.
+In this section we are of the understanding that you would like a personalised route per collection truck for a certain area which takes into account proactive data: Behavioural Patterns, Load Capacity and Environmental Impacts.

 Questions
- - Are there any other variables you would like to take into account in preparatory route planning
+ - Are there any other variables to take into account in preparatory route planning?
- - How large is the scope of the area to be covered?
+ - How large is the scope of the area being covered?
  - How many routes will need to be calculated daily?